Learning About Tongue Cancer

 - Mari Henderson is a 35-year-old tongue cancer survivor.
 And her cancer journey began when she started trying to figure out the cause behind her persistent “canker sore.”

-- Tongue cancer doesn’t always show signs, and symptoms can cary depending upon the type fo disease.
-Still, signs can include: a lump on the side of the tongue that touches the teeth, pain, a sense of fullness in the throat, difficulty swallowing, the feeling of a lump in the neck or throat, voice changes and ear pain.
+- Tongue cancer doesn’t always show signs, but symptoms can include: a lump on the side of the tongue that touches the teeth, pain, a sense of fullness in the throat, difficulty swallowing, the feeling of a lump in the neck or throat, voice changes and ear pain.

 Henderson, 35, was home on maternity leave with her first child when she found the tender spot on her tongue.Read More